Black British people

-Black British people are a multi-ethnic group of British citizens of either African or Afro-Caribbean descent.
-The term Black British developed in the 1950s, referring to the Black British West Indian people from the former Caribbean British colonies in the West Indies (ie, the New Commonwealth) now referred to as the Windrush Generation and people from Africa, who are residents of the United Kingdom and are British.
+Black British people or Black Britons are a multi-ethnic group of British people who have ancestry from any of the Black racial groups of Africa.

-The term black has historically had a number of applications as a racial and political label and may be used in a wider sociopolitical context to encompass a broader range of non-European ethnic minority populations in Britain.
-This has become a controversial definition.
-Black British is one of various self-designation entries used in official UK ethnicity classifications.
+The term black has historically had a number of applications as a racial and political label.
+It may also be used in a wider sociopolitical context to encompass a broader range of non-European ethnic minority populations in Britain, though this usage has become less common over time.
+Black British is one of several self-designation entries used in official UK ethnicity classifications.

-Black residents constituted around 3 per cent of the United Kingdom's population in 2011.
-The figures have increased from the 1991 census when 1.63 per cent of the population were recorded as Black or Black British to 1.15 million residents in 2001, or 2 per cent of the population, this further increased to just over 1.9 million in 2011.
-Almost 97 per cent of Black Britons live in England, particularly in England's larger urban areas, with most (over a million) Black British living in Greater London.
+Around 3.7 per cent of the United Kingdom's population in 2021 were Black.
+The figures have increased from the 1991 census when 1.63 per cent of the population were recorded as Black or Black British to 1.15 million residents in 2001, or 2 per cent of the population, this further increased to just over 1.9 million in 2011, representing 3 per cent.
+Almost 96 per cent of Black Britons live in England, particularly in England's larger urban areas, with close to 1.2 million living in Greater London.
+47.8% of the total Black British population live in London.